Information for Prospective Students

 With Clinical Psychology or Theory and Methods of Counseling, a variety of courses cover this material, but the course needs to have specialized in this topic.
 For example, at some universities an Introduction to Clinical Psychology course will cover theories and methods of counseling.
 However, simply taking Abnormal Psychology or Personality Theory courses will not meet this requirement.
 This course equivalent needs to be an overview of clinical psychology to expose students to the concepts of theory, assessment, ethics, and issues related to service delivery.

-If a course you have taken meets this description, it likely count towards fulfilling the prerequisite.
+If a course you have taken meets this description, it likely counts towards fulfilling the prerequisite.
 Be sure to check your college catalog.
 You may show a copy of your course syllabus and the course catalog description to the program director (via email) to determine that one or both meet the requirement.

 Applied Clinical Experience Requirement

 Your volunteer or paid clinical experience must be with clinical populations in a mental health setting.
 This does not mean you are providing psychotherapy; it does mean that you are working around populations with psychological distress or psychopathology.
+Teaching, tutoring, mentoring, office assistance, respite care, text-line support, and babysitting do not count for this prerequisite experience, though we all agree these are good things to do and will provide you with valuable experience.
+The applied clinical experience must be delivering some type of mental health service that you have been trained to do and are supervised while conducting.

 In the Santa Clara Valley area, some examples of agencies that provide on-going supervision include the YWCA Rape Crisis center, Bill Wilson Center (their Center for Living with Dying and their Crisis Call Services), KARA (their grief support services) and Suicide and Crisis Call Services (SACS, through the County).
 Other opportunities include working with children diagnosed on the autism spectrum by being trained as behavioral specialists doing ABA interventions.

-Please review our Applied Clinical Experience Guide [pdf] for a more thorough explanation of this requirement and suggestions for ways to identify opportunities available to you
+Please review our Applied Clinical Experience Guide [pdf] for a more thorough explanation of this requirement and suggestions for ways to identify opportunities available to you.

 Felony Convictions